Paper submission deadline – extended to 6 January 2020

 - Large Scale Scientific Instruments

 - Medical and Biomedical Computational Science

 - Computational Physics

 The manuscripts of up to 14 pages, written in English and formatted according to the Springer LNCS templates, should be submitted electronically via EasyChair.
 You also have the option of submitting a short paper of up to 7 pages.
 Both Full and Short Papers use the same templates and are published in LNCS.
-Templates are available for download in EasyChair’s “Templates” menu.
+Templates are available for download from this link.

 Papers must be based on unpublished original work and must be submitted to ICCS only.
 Submission implies the willingness of at least one of the authors to register and present the paper.

 Deadlines for draft paper submission, notification of acceptance, camera-ready paper submission and registration may be found in the Important Dates section.